drupal-tome/bookish/modules/bookish_admin/modules/bookish_image/README.md

 data attribute, and using a CSS filter to blur it.
 When the real full size image is loaded, it is faded in with CSS.
 When JS is disabled, things still work, you just don't see that fade.

-Responsive images are not supported at this time, but should be!
-Let me know in an issue if you have a good idea.